Sep 10, 2020

 By Joe Grasso, PhD

 As a manager, it’s normal to feel some anxiety around approaching an employee who may be showing signs of emotional distress.
-You may wonder, “Should I say something?” and, “Am I saying the right thing?”
-Read on for some concrete skills you can use to support employees who may need mental health assistance.
+You may wonder, “How should I approach this?” and, “Am I saying the right thing?”
+As daunting as it may feel, know that you have what it takes to handle this situation by following the right steps and showing empathy.
+Read on for skills you can use to help employees who are in distress and potentially at risk of suicide.

-When you notice behaviors changing in a concerning way, such as reckless conduct, mentions of increased substance use, or sudden withdrawal, this can be a sign that someone is experiencing mental health issues.
+When you notice behaviors changing in a worrisome way, such as reckless conduct, mentions of increased substance use, or sudden withdrawal, this can signal that someone is experiencing mental health issues.

 If an employee reports trouble remembering things, paying attention, staying on task, or retaining new information, these are also potential signs of distress.

-Pay attention to troubling comments related to the employee’s hopes for the future, their ability to cope, and more serious statements like wanting to hurt or kill themselves.
+Pay attention to troubling comments about the employee feeling trapped or hopeless, about their ability to cope, and more serious statements like wanting to hurt or kill themselves.

 The employee not only discloses thoughts about harming themselves or others but also a plan to carry it out and the intent to do so.
 That’s an emergency, and merits an immediate call to 911, your security team, or both, depending on your company’s protocol.

 In this case, the best response is to call your employee assistance program (EAP) and immediately connect the person by phone.
-An EAP representative can conduct a risk assessment to determine whether the employee is in immediate danger.
+(If you and the employee are in separate locations, it may be best to encourage them to call the EAP directly).
+An EAP representative can conduct a risk assessment to determine whether the person is in immediate danger.

-In this situation, it’s best to connect with the employee to understand their situation and make them aware of relevant benefits such as the EAP.
-What follows are some best practices for how to approach this sensitive conversation.
+In this case, it’s best to connect with the employee to understand their situation and inform them of relevant benefits such as the EAP.
+What follows are some best practices for approaching this conversation.

-Invite the employee to check in with you in a private room, and make sure to set aside at least 30 minutes to talk.
+Invite the employee to check in with you in a private room or via video chat, and make sure to set aside at least 30 minutes to talk.
 Go into the conversation with clear objectives in mind and anticipate potentially helpful resources you can share.
 This usually includes your EAP or how to access short-term disability or workplace accommodations.

 It’s important to open the dialogue in a direct, concise, and non-judgmental way.
 You could open with something like, “I’m noticing you haven’t seemed like yourself lately,” or, “I’m concerned about you.”
 Justify that concern by describing the observed behaviors that led you to worry.
 Be specific, concrete, and as objective as possible.